Gauntlet/rocker-shiny/README.md

 # rocker-shiny
-A shiny server to run my shiny apps
+A shiny server to run my shiny apps.